kartha01/IBMPartnerDemo/nzcloud.md

 kube-btfuoiod0929a3g5brkg-nzcluster-nzspu-000008c8     52.116.5.55      10.208.89.212   ms3c.16x64.1.9tb.ssd.encrypted   normal   Ready    dal13   4.3.35_1538_openshift
 ~~~
 1. Once these are all up and running.  you can **click** the ***provision*** button.
 This should take about 20 minutes to complete.

+### Using Netezza on IBM Cloud
+1. From the Cloud Pak for Data UI, you can access Netezza via ***My Instances***.
+If you don't remember how to get to Cloud Pak for Data, then go to the `<installation>/envs/<clustername>/assets` and look at the ***cp4d_login_details*** file.
+1. Click on the link in the name of the instance to show details.
+1. Click on the 3 vertical dots on the right and select Open to get to the Console.
+1. This should be familiar to you.